 Plant-based foods contain no Vitamin A, an essential vitamin for healthy vision, immune health, and reproduction4.
 What they do contain are carotenoids that have to be converted into vitamin A (retinol).
 Converting carotenoids is 12 to 14 times more difficult for the body 1.
 Vitamin D3 is important for brain growth and development, brain cell antioxidation, and memory support.
 Plants only contain vitamin D2 that can be converted into D3 in the body.
 The levels obtained are short-lived and hard to store in body fat1.

-Diet effects mental health
+Diet affects mental health

 In 2017, a Swiss study found that 47% of vegans had inadequate levels of zinc1.
 Along with vitamin B12, zinc is necessary for brain and mental health.
-Zinc can improve treatment outcomes if combined with antidepressants1.
+Zinc can improve mental health treatment outcomes if combined with antidepressants1.

-Vegan diet can reduce fertility
+A vegan diet can reduce fertility

 The World Health Organization estimates that 17 percent of the global population is vulnerable to zinc deficiency3.
 As more people turn to vegan diets, that number is expected to grow.
 Individuals with irritable bowel syndrome, Chron’s disease, gastrointestinal disorders, and liver disease are at an increased risk of zinc deficiency3.

 Conquer the challenge